Skip to main content

 News from Wisconsin:

-• In other news, the “chokehold” incident between Justice David Prosser and Justice Ann Bradley is facing further investigation, with the Dane County District Attorney asking that a special prosecutor be appointed.
+• In other news, the “chokehold” incident between Justice David Prosser and Justice Ann Bradley is facing further investigation(link is external), with the Dane County District Attorney asking that a special prosecutor be appointed.